- MB BcH

 Skin cancer surgery service

 The landmark presentation has been an instrument for trainees to take up the section of the speciality seriously.
-He set up the Skin Cancer Surgery Service in Dorset, working initially with five Dermatologists.
-This resulted in publications and presentation on various skin cancer care and management.
+He set up the skin cancer surgery service in Dorset, working initially with five Dermatologists.
+This resulted in publications and presentations on various skin cancer care and management.
 Past trainees consider his unit as a ‘finishing school’ in head and neck reconstruction.
 His book, ‘local flaps in facial reconstruction; a defect based approach’ has been used by different specialities who are involved in skin cancer surgery.